Search

 Custom Endpoint Names

-If the auto-generated operation ids are not to your liking, you can specify a name for an endpoint using the WithName() method.
+If the auto-generated operation IDs are not to your liking, you can specify a name (operation ID) for the endpoint using the WithName() method.

 Endpoint.cs